cloudforce01/DevOps-Project-Center/Concepts/Devops-01-Part-01–Linux-Fundamentals.md

 **Q8:Are OS and distros the same?**

 Yes, in the context of Linux, **distros** and **operating systems (OS)** are considered the same.
 A **distro** is a complete OS built around the Linux kernel, including necessary software and tools.
-Thus, every Linux distro functions as an operating system.a
+Thus, every Linux distro functions as an operating system.